 We note the issues with the notion of ‘excellence’ and ‘merit’, and are developing approaches that assess merit relative to opportunity.

 Te Pūnaha Matatini has a sponsorship policy for all hosted and sponsored events; and a Code of Conduct for all members of the Te Pūnaha Matatini Community.
 All Te Pūnaha Matatini investigators and members of the Te Pūnaha Matatini Whānau are expected to be cognisant of the policy and Code, and to implement them.

 Supporting the distinctive contribution of Māori to Aotearoa New Zealand

 We work closely with Ngā Pae o Te Māramatanga to support the realisation of the distinctive contribution of Māori to Aotearoa New Zealand.
-Our Māori and Pasifika internship programme provides funded opportunities for undergraduate and postgraduate students to work on research projects relevant to their communities and develop skills in communicating science and research.
+Our Māori and Pasifika internship programme provides funded opportunities for undergraduate and postgraduate students to work on research projects co-developed within communities and develop skills in network science, computational approaches to data, qualitative research methods, and communicating science and research.

 Promoting diversity in science and academia